Cyclones Game Notes: Vs. Indy

 Tuesday Night Recap: The Cincinnati Cyclones (12-11-4-0) earned a 4-1 win over the Kalamazoo Wings on Tuesday night.
 Forward Brandon McNally potted a pair of goals, while forwards Dominic Zombo, and Andrew Yogan added lone tallies for Cincinnati.
 Goaltender Michael Houser put together another impeccable performance, turning aside 35 of the 36 shots he faced in the win.

-Last Thursday Night Recap: The Cincinnati Cyclones (11-11-4-0) fell to the Wheeling Nailers, 2-1, on Thursday night.
-Forward Nick Huard tallied the lone goal for Cincinnati, while goaltender Mark Visentin turned aside 31 in the loss.

-Previewing Indy: The Fuel enter Friday night on a 14-game slide (0-12-0-2), with their last win coming in a 5-3 decision over the Kalamazoo Wings on November 23.
-Indy is coming off of a 4-3 shootout loss to the Quad City Mallards which snapped a 12-game point drought.
-Despite the recent struggles, Indy has netted 15 goals over their last five games played, including six against the Ft.
+Previewing Indy: The Fuel snapped their 14-game losing streak on Friday night with a 3-2 win over the Cyclones and are now 1-14-0-2 over their last 15 games.
+Despite the recent struggles, Indy has picked up the offense as of late, accounting for 12 goals in the last three games, and 18 over their last six games played, including six against the Ft.
 Wayne Komets on Tuesday (L, 8-6).
-They are led by forward Alex Wideman who has accounted for 24 points (12g, 12a) through the first 28 games of the season.
-He is followed by recently-acquired Josh Shalla who has accounted for 23 points (15g, 8a) in 28 games between the Fuel and Wheeling Nailers, including a four-goal performance in Tuesday's 8-6 loss to Ft.
+They are led by forward Alex Wideman who has accounted for 24 points (12g, 13a) through the first 29 games of the season.
+He is followed by recently-acquired Josh Shalla who has accounted for 23 points (15g, 8a) in 29 games between the Fuel and Wheeling Nailers, including a four-goal performance in Tuesday's 8-6 loss to Ft.
 Wayne.
-In goal, Eric Levine has shouldered the bulk of the load this season, posting a 1-11-0 record along with a 4.22 goals-against average and an .882 save percentage.
+In goal, Jake Hildebrand has shouldered the bulk of the load this season, posting an 8-6-1-2 record along with a 3.13 goals-against average and a .908 save percentage.

-Inside the Series: Friday will be the sixth of 12 meetings this season between the Cyclones and Fuel, and fourth of five in the month of December alone.
-After dropping the first two games of the season to Indy, the Cyclones have won the previous three and have outscored the Fuel, 12-3, in those games (14-8 overall).
+Inside the Series: Saturday will be the seventh of 12 meetings this season between the Cyclones and Fuel, and the final of five meetings in the month of December alone.
+Each team has taken three games in the series thus far, with the Cyclones outscoring Indy 16-1 this season.

-Next Game Preview: The Cyclones wrap up the 2016 calendar year on Saturday night, in the back end of their home-and-home series with the Fuel.
-Saturday's game also concludes a stretch of four games in five days, including a three-in-three.
+Next Game Preview: The Cyclones hit the road to begin 2017 when they travel to Wichita on Wednesday night.
+The Cyclones took the first all-time meeting last season, 6-0.

 News and Notes:

-He's a Brick...HOUSE!: Goaltender Michael Houser has been stellar over his last six starts, allowing one goal and making 25 or more saves in five of those contests.
-He is currently fourth amongst ECHL goaltenders with a 2.28 goals-against average, and fifth with a .928 save percentage.
+He's a Brick...HOUSE!: Goaltender Michael Houser has been stellar over his last seven starts, allowing one goal and making 25 or more saves in five of those contests.
+He is currently fifth amongst ECHL goaltenders with a 2.33 goals-against average and a .925 save percentage.

 Immediate Impact: Forward Shawn O'Donnell wasted little time making his presence felt in his return to the lineup on Thursday night, after having been sidelined for over a month.
 He recorded a "Gordie Howe Hat-Trick" (Goal, Assist, Fight) in Cincinnati's 4-3 loss to Ft.
 Wayne, and also finished the game with a plus-1 on-ice rating and four shots on goal.